bhekanik/bhekanik/BK.README.md

 ## My Role

 My professional background is as a Civil And Water Engineer.
 I worked for my local Municipality as a water engineer for the first four years of my career.
 I was also previously a GIS (Geographic Information Systems) Developer at RAMM Technologies and ESRI South Africa, Senior Software Developer at Sigma Digital and Software Engineer at Anaplan.
-My current role is Senior Software Engineer working in the Commercial Services at Contentful.
+My current role is Senior Software Engineer at Contentful.

 ## Me in a few words